anurag-roy/zed-fonts/README.md

+This is a fork of [Zed Mono](https://github.com/zed-industries/zed-fonts) with `fixed` spacing which makes it usable on the terminal and solves some of the weird glyph overlapping issues.

+---

 # Zed Fonts
 **Zed Mono** & **Zed Sans** are custom builds of [Iosevka](https://github.com/be5invis/Iosevka) liscensed under the SIL Open Font License, Version 1.1.